akashadhikari/100-days-of-django-archived/logs.md

 - Select related Django ORM.

 **Thoughts** : Some focus on front-end with navbar being fixed upon scroll.
 Also, I was working with select related queries for following users.
 Work is going on.

+## Day 25: August 4, 2018

+**Today's Progress** :
+- Profile Edit form.
+- User snippet edit permission fix.

+**Thoughts** : A mandatory feature of profile edit was done.
+In the meantime, I was unaware about the fact that I had't set any permissions for the users who were trying to sneak into editing someone else's post.
+This is done now.